A is for Apologies for Past Practices of Forced Adoption

 From unnamed to very well named!
 I have four Christian names …

-Diana is the first – chosen by the people who adopted me.
+Diana is the first – chosen by my mum and dad.
 A hybrid of Dymphna and Arie, they said.
 It means divine and moon goddess with a quiver of arrows with which to hunt in the forest and have lots of babies.
 Very prophetic except for the hunting in the forest.
+Ironically it is the middle name of my father’s sister.

-My second Christian name is Dymphna’s sister-in-law’s name, and her other sister-in-law’s name.
+My second and third Christian names are my mum’s sisters-in-law’s names.
 The last name, Isabel was the name of her best friend who was obliterated by a bomb during the war.
 A sobering thought often shared along with other war stories.

 I have called myself Di since moving to South Australia where Dianne (pron: die-yannnn) is used.
 I’m sure my readers will understand.
 It’s just Di … I can’t make it shorter but I can spell it out when people still get it wrong.